Cairo Travel Guide 2026: Pyramids, GEM, Costs & Itineraries

 Is Cairo Safe for Tourists?

-Cairo is generally safe for tourists — and has been receiving international visitors at scale for over a century.
+This Cairo travel guide can say plainly: Cairo is generally safe for tourists, and has been receiving international visitors at scale for over a century.
 The main attractions, including Giza, Islamic Cairo, and Downtown, are staffed by a dedicated Tourist Police force, and Egypt’s tourism sector is closely protected as a major part of the national economy.

 That said, Cairo is a major metropolis of 20 million people, and the same common-sense rules that apply in any large city apply here.
 A few practical points: